roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 ##### Example

-Lets say we want the Turtlebot4 Standard to have the following button functions:
+Lets say we want the TurtleBot 4 to have the following button functions:
 - Make a short press of Create 3 button 1 toggle EStop.
-- Power off robot with 5 second press of Home on the Turtlebot4 Controller.
+- Power off robot with 5 second press of Home on the TurtleBot 4 Controller.
 - Short press of HMI button 1 performs Wall Follow Left, long press of 3 seconds performs Wall Follow Right.

 Create a new yaml file: